wbrp/wbrp-django-template/README.rst

     $ ./test.sh

+There should be one passing test.
 It is recommended that now you pin your dependency versions in the requirements files.

 .. _django-debug-toolbar: https://github.com/django-debug-toolbar/django-debug-toolbar
 .. _django-discover-runner: https://github.com/jezdez/django-discover-runner